Baby Bombers put big-time scare into defending AL champs, force Game 5

 On Monday, the Indians were largely undone by themselves.
 Of the seven runs they gave up, six were unearned as they committed four errors.
 That is not to take anything away from the Yankees.

-The team’s ace, Luis Severino, redeemed himself after only lasting one out in his wild-card game start a little less than a week ago.
+The team’s ace, Luis Severino, redeemed himself after lasting only one out in his wild-card game start a little less than a week ago.
 Severino fired seven innings of three-run ball.
 The Yankees finally figured out Trevor Bauer, chasing him in the second after Todd Frazier and Aaron Hicks drove in runs before Aaron Judge’s two-run double.
 The Yankees added a run in the fifth, and again had a five-run lead.
 The Yankees, infamously -- especially for Girardi -- relinquished a five-run lead in Game 2.
 This time they would not.

 This series is going to end in deliciously and scary fashion for legions of fans, who will be left with no nails to bite.
 If the Yankees lose, Girardi’s Game 2 mismanagement will grow in importance.
 If the Indians lose, it will go into Cleveland’s tough sports history, as another heartbreak.